Religious text

 Religious texts, including scripture, are texts which various religions consider to be of central importance to their religious tradition.
+Religious texts are usually thought of as sacred or authoritative based on their recognition and use in a religious community.
+What is included as a religious text may vary between different cultures and historical contexts.
 They often feature a compilation or discussion of beliefs, ritual practices, moral commandments and laws, ethical conduct, spiritual aspirations, and admonitions for fostering a religious community.

 Within each religion, these texts are revered as authoritative sources of guidance, wisdom, and divine revelation.
 They are often regarded as sacred or holy, representing the core teachings and principles that their followers strive to uphold.
+Most of the time they are considered sacred not just because of their content, but because communities treat them as important sources for belief, practice, and moral guidance.
+What is considered "sacred" can differ very much depending on cultural, historical, and institutional factors.

+Oral traditions

+Not all religious traditions rely on written texts.
+In many cultures, religious teachings are preserved and passed on through oral traditions such as storytelling, memorization, and ritual speech.
+These oral traditions can function in ways similar to written scripture by conveying beliefs, values, and practices across generations.
+For example, many indigenous traditions, such as those of Native American groups, maintain religious knowledge through oral practice instead of written documents.